1. Home

 What is HIPAA?

-Which businesses are covered in HIPAA?
+Which businesses are covered by HIPAA?

+After understanding what HIPAA is, it is essential to understand who it applies to.
 HIPAA applies to organizations and individuals that provide, transmit, or receive healthcare information.

 It applies to the following:

-• Health care providers such as doctors, hospitals, clinics, and nursing homes
+• Healthcare providers such as doctors, hospitals, clinics, and nursing homes

 • Health plans such as those offered by insurance companies, HMOs, and employers